-1. General form

-A proposal for a CCCTB would take the form of a proposal for a Directive under Art.
-94 ECT, which requires unanimity in the Council.
+- 1. General form - 7.
+A proposal for a CCCTB would2 take the form of a proposal for a Directive under Art.
+94 ECT, which requires unanimity in the Council3.
 It will be impossible to lay down every detailed rule in the basic instrument.
-The Directive should therefore provide for implementing measures to be adopted under the Comitology Decision.
+The Directive should therefore provide for implementing measures to be adopted under the Comitology Decision4.

-&lt;sup>1 There may also be combinations of some of the situations referred to above.
+1 There may also be combinations of some of the situations referred to above.

-&lt;sup>2 Although the terms "would", "should", etc are used throughout this document, it should be emphasised that this document simply outlines Commission Services' preliminary ideas and does not engage the Commission politically.
+2 Although the terms "would", "should", etc are used throughout this document, it should be emphasised that this document simply outlines Commission Services' preliminary ideas and does not engage the Commission politically.

-&lt;sup>3 There is no legal basis for a regulation as suggested by some commentators.
+3 There is no legal basis for a regulation as suggested by some commentators.

-&lt;sup>4 Council Decision of 28 June 1999 laying down the procedures for the exercise of implementing powers conferred on the Commission (1999/468/EC, OJ 2006 C255/4).
-References to the comitology decision or procedure in this paper are to be understood as references to the regulatory procedure under article 5 of that decision.
+4 Council Decision of 28 June 1999 laying down the procedures for the exercise of implementing powers conferred on the Commission (1999/468/EC, OJ 2006 C255/4).
+References to the comitology decision or